-For the seventh straight year, the demand for family physicians outpaced the demand for other specialists, according to the annual Merritt Hawkins survey.
+For the eleventh straight year, the demand for Family Physicians outpaced the demand for other specialists, according to the annual Merritt Hawkins survey.
 Family medicine is an excellent career choice!

 As you complete your residency, there are a variety of questions you'll ask yourself:

 - What practice setting is right for me?